Presented by Joel Kroeker RCC, MA, MMT, MTA

 II.
 Treatment Implementation.
 A)Implementation. ak) Verbal and/or Vocal Responses

 Verbal Counselling and Psychotherapy Techniques for Music Therapists is approved by the Certification Board for Music Therapists (CBMT) for 6 CMTEs-Continuing Music Therapy Education credits.
-Deborah Spiegel MT-BC, CBMT Approved Provider #P-106, maintains responsibility for program quality and adherence to CBMT policies and criteria.
+The Spiegel Academy, CBMT Approved Provider #P-106, maintains responsibility for program quality and adherence to CBMT policies and criteria.

 Joel Kroeker’s Ted talk: